Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Theoretical Derivation and Analysis

-Standard DPO optimizes a policy $\pi$ to maximize the expected reward $r(x,y)$ subject to a static KL divergence constraint $\mathbb{D}_{KL}(\pi || \pi_{ref}) \le \epsilon$.
-In the context of multi-turn dialogues, however, the "trustworthiness" of the reference model $\pi_{ref}$ varies over time.
+Standard DPO optimizes a policy $\pi$ to maximize the expected reward $r^*(c,y)$ subject to a static KL divergence constraint $\mathbb{D}_{KL}(\pi || \pi_{\text{ref}}) \le \epsilon$.
+In the context of multi-turn dialogues, however, the trustworthiness of the reference model $\pi_{\text{ref}}$ varies over time.

-\textbf{1.
-The Time-Variant Optimization Problem} We formulate the alignment problem as maximizing the reward at each turn $t$, subject to a dynamic KL constraint $\beta_t$.
-For a dialogue history $x$ and response $y$ at turn $t$, the objective is:
+\paragraph{1.
+The Time-Variant Optimization Problem.} We formulate the alignment problem as maximizing the reward at each turn $t$, subject to a dynamic KL constraint enforced by the coefficient $\beta(t;T)$.
+For a dialogue context $c$ at turn $t$ and response $y$, the objective is:

+\textit{Note on optimality:} We acknowledge that introducing a time-variant $\beta(t;T)$ inside the expectation transforms the standard DPO objective into an importance-weighted regularization scheme.
+While this modifies the global convex dual, empirically it acts as a precise regularizer that penalizes historical drift without disrupting linguistic priors.

-Following the derivation in DPO, the optimal solution for this point-wise objective takes the form of a Boltzmann distribution:
+Adapting the standard DPO derivation to our time-variant constraint, the implied optimal policy takes the form of a context-dependent Boltzmann distribution:

-where $Z(x)$ is the partition function.
+where $Z(c)$ is the partition function.

-\textbf{2.
-Implicit Reward Formulation} Rearranging the terms, we can express the ground-truth reward $r(x, y)$ in terms of the optimal policy, the reference policy, and the dynamic coefficient $\beta(t; T)$:
+\paragraph{2.
+Implicit Reward Formulation.} Rearranging the terms, we can express the implicit reward $r^*(c, y)$ in terms of the optimal policy, the reference policy, and the dynamic coefficient $\beta(t; T)$:

-\textbf{3.
-Preference Modeling via Bradley-Terry} Assuming the human preference distribution $p^*$ follows the Bradley-Terry model \citep{bradley1952rank}, the probability that a response $y_w$ is preferred over $y_l$ given context $x$ at turn $t$ is:
+\paragraph{3.
+Preference Modeling via Bradley-Terry.} Assuming the human preference distribution $p^*$ follows the Bradley-Terry model \citep{bradley1952rank}, the probability that a response $y_w$ is preferred over $y_l$ given context $c$ at turn $t$ is:

-Substituting the implicit reward formulation into the preference model, the partition function $Z(x)$ cancels out, yielding:
+Substituting the implicit reward formulation into the preference model, the partition function $Z(c)$ cancels out, yielding:

 where $\mathcal{M}_{\pi^*}$ represents the log-ratio margin.